 Instant coffee is safe to drink but stick to plain coffee rather than those with multiple additives, such as sugar and palm oil.

 First Things First, What Is Instant Coffee?

 This makes instant coffee quick, easy and perfect when you don't have a coffee maker.
-Instant coffee generally has a long shelf-life too, which makes it handy when you're traveling, camping or just super-busy and on the go.
+Instant coffee generally has a long shelf-life too, which makes it handy when you're traveling, camping or just busy and on the go.

 - Spray drying, in which the

-coffee extract is sprayed into hot air, which quickly drys the droplets into a fine
+coffee extract is sprayed into hot air — this quickly drys the droplets into a fine

 - Freeze-drying, which involves freezing the coffee extract and cutting it into small fragments that are dried at a low temperature.